Music can help you establish the right atmosphere in your business.

 One way to do this is to purchase two or three hi-fi amplifiers and connect them in a process known as daisy chaining.
 Daisy chaining allows you to give each speaker its own volume, so no matter where a customer sits, they aren’t overwhelmed or underwhelmed by your music.
 This occurs through a stereo amplifier that has a “rec out” ability, which allows you to hook the amplifier out to the input of a second amplifier.

 Crutchfield suggests investing in a 70-volt system to avoid load impedance and to ensure that the quality is well distributed in a larger business.
-High-quality individual speakers can also be advantageous because it allows the same products and systems to also be useful for smaller locations.
+High-quality individual speakers can also be advantageous because they allow the same products and systems to also be useful for smaller locations.

 A small diner, for example, will not need an array of perfectly positioned speakers because no customer will enjoy being blasted by music from all sides.
 Depending on the size and the maximum capacity of customers, two speakers might be just what you need.